upperlinecode/flask-and-MongoDB/readme.md

 Lastly, the function will return the text "Added User!" on the page.

 With Flask running, once you've added this new route and successfully gotten a page that says "Added User!", head back to your MongoDB interface, navigate to your "Collections" (using the "Collections" button on the "Overview"), and notice that you have a new collection called `users`.
 Clicking on that collection should show a new entry with the name you submitted!

+#### Extensions

+- Try making the JSON object that is inserted into the collection more complex by adding additional properties (with additional values).
+- Try writing to a different collection that does/doesn't exist yet.

 #### Using a Form to Collect Data